fdschoeneman/anydivertutorial.ruhoh.com/posts/chapter-3.md

           3)  Home Page, User Accounts
        setup  Enter your selection: 3

-Now we can navigate into the application, migrate our database, and start our server, after which we should be able to navigate to localhost:3000 and see something:
+Now we can navigate into the application and see that it has generated a Gemfile for us

+migrate our database, and start our server, after which we should be able to navigate to localhost:3000 and see something:

 `$ cd anydiver`